dldc-packages/stack/README.md

 const value = stack.getOrFail(NumKey.Consumer);
 ```

-If the key does not have a default value and no value was set, this will throw a
+If the key does not have a default value and no value was set, this will throw
-`MissingContextError` error.
+an error.

 If you only want to know if a value was set, you can use the `has()` method: